jeanpauphilet/msPCA/README.md

 ## Files
 - R
   - RcppExports.R<br />
       It offers the R interface, which will call the corresponding C++ interface.
 Regenerate or change it manually if needed (e.g., if the interface changes).
-It can be generated using `Rcpp::compileAttributes()`.
+We recommend generating it automatically by using `Rcpp::compileAttributes()`.
+  - main.R<br />
+      It contains all the functions of the package.
+For the functions coded in Rcpp (and exported in the RcppExports.R file), this script provides (i) user-friendly names, (ii) documentation.
+This script also defines useful supporting functions.
 - man/ contains the pages of the manual: one page for the package and one per function.
+The are generated automatically from the comments in R/main.R via the `devtools::document()` command.
 - src/ contains the source files of the algorithm, in C++.
   - ConstantArguments.h<br />
       It contains some parameters of the algorithm that are not directly tuneable by the end user.